PikachuPenial/Titanmod/PATCHNOTES.md

 - Three maps are now available in the map voting pool instead of two

 **>MAPS**
+*RETURNING MAPS*
+- Grid

+**>BALANCE**
+*Stevens 620*
+- Increased damage to 18x7 (previously 16x7)

 **>QOL & BUG FIXES**
+- All snipers now have higher auto-switch weight compared to shotguns, making them always the equipped weapon when spawning in the Shotty Snipers gamemode

+- Updated the Jacket player model

 - Fixed all known instances of weapons spawning unloaded

+- Fixed some weapons from spawning with attachments that were not previously equipped by the player

+- Fixed the selected melee weapon not having save file corruption mitigation

+- Fixed the fiesta timer counting down during intermission

+- Fixed the grappling hook being usable during intermission

+- Fixed many match time related interface values being one second ahead of actual match time

+- Fixed fiesta timer interface being 500ms behind of actual fieata time

+- Fixed being unable to open weapon attachment menu when sprinting